gregneat/ACD-Labs-and-Solutions/011010 - typing game - final - error feedback1/README.txt

-Lab Goal: Add to the simple typing game the feature that the index of where the first error is made is displayed in the command window to the user.
-This lab uses both the graphics window and the command window.
-Assume both Strings (answer and typed) are same length.
+Lab Goal: Make a simple typing game where a phrase is displayed across the screen and the user tries to type the phrase as accurately and as fast as possible.
+The app tells the user if there were any errors.
+This lab uses the graphics window.

 CS Topics: String class, input/output, while loops, counter variables